Teaching with Q-Chem

 For a larger volume of calculations and for more advanced projects, we recommend that you use a dedicated computational resource such as a local cluster or a university computing center.
 Of course, Q-Chem can also be installed on instructor's and students' laptops.

-Using dedicated local computational resource requires purchasing a Q-Chem license (check with your department or HPCC if you already have one).
+Using a dedicated local computational resource requires purchasing a Q-Chem license (check with your department or HPCC if you already have one).
 One installation of Q-Chem on an adequate machine is sufficient for serving the entire class.
 IQmol can be configured to submit jobs to any machine on which you have an account.

 Instructor Resources

-Getting started with IQmol
+Getting Started With IQmol

 Computational Labs